Get

 A Word About Treats

-One important thing to keep in mind when using treats as rewards is not to overdo it.
-You don’t want your Frenchie to get overweight, so be sure to limit his treat intake and make up for it with extra exercise.
-A good rule of thumb is to give your dog a treat only when he performs a behavior that you want him to learn.
-Once he’s mastered the behavior, you can phase out the treats and just use praise or petting as rewards.
+A good rule of thumb is to give your dog a treat only when he performs a behavior that you want them to learn.
+Once they’ve mastered the behavior, you can phase out the treats and just use praise or petting as rewards.

 french bulldog with a rawhide bone

-Image Credit: Tienuskin, Shutterstock
+Image by: Tienuskin, Shutterstock

 How to Train a Dog Without Rewards

 If you prefer not to use rewards when training your Frenchie, that’s okay too.
 There are plenty of other ways to train your dog without resorting to treats or toys.
 One popular method is clicker training, which uses a small hand-held device that makes a clicking sound to mark desired behaviors.
-When used correctly, the clicker becomes a conditioned reinforcer, which means it tells your dog that he’s doing something right and encourages him to keep doing it.
-You still need to provide reinforcement for each click, so use words of praise and cuddles, mixed with the occasional treat, to keep the clicker’s value!

 Clicker Training

-Clicker training takes some time and patience to learn, but it can be a great way to bond with your French Bulldog while teaching him new tricks.
+Clicker training takes some time and patience to learn, but it can be a great way to bond with your French Bulldog while teaching them new tricks.
 If you’re interested in learning more about clicker training, we recommend checking out some of the many great resources available online.

 • Get a Clicker – The first step in clicker training is to get a clicker.

 • Charge the Clicker – Once you have your clicker, it’s time to “charge” it.
-This simply means getting your dog used to the sound of the clicker so that he associates it with something positive.
+This simply means getting your dog used to the sound of the clicker so that they associate it with something positive.
 To do this, simply click the device and then immediately give your dog a treat.
 Repeat this several times until your dog starts to associate the clicking sound with getting a tasty reward.

 • Start Training – Now that your clicker is charged, you’re ready to start training!
 Begin by teaching your dog simple commands like “sit” or “stay.”
-As he masters each command, you can move on to more advanced tricks.
+As it masters each command, you can move on to more advanced tricks.

 Remember to be patient and consistent with your commands, and always end each session on a positive note.
 With a little practice, you’ll be an expert at clicker training in no time!